 Essentially, good CSR initiatives may lead to high ESG ratings.
 A strong CSR strategy combined with a good ESG rating would be ideal.
 Simplifying, CSR is seen as the qualitative side while ESG is a quantitative one.

-Strong ESG programs focus on more than just good intentions and marketing campaigns.
+Strong ESG programs for real estate focus on more than just good intentions and marketing campaigns.
 Instead, they emphasize data collection, analysis, and reporting.
 It's not enough to make aspirational statements about ESG efforts, they have to be quantitative, measurable, and strategic.

 So you might have a question – how ESG is measured?
 An initiative to define common metrics for ESG reporting was started by the International Business Council (IBC), within the World Economic Forum.
 This project aimed to ensure that businesses have a clear and consistent method of measuring their ESG initiatives, and that they provide value to stakeholders along the entire value chain.
 IBC developed a set of 21 core metrics and a set of 34 expanded stakeholder capitalism metrics.
 The recommended metrics are organized under four pillars: Principles of Governance, Planet, People, and Prosperity.